WATCH THESE PRESENTATIONS FOR FREE!

 Follow Siva @sivavaid

 Not attending the conference but want to watch Siva’s talk?
-Let us know!
+Watch the session live for free on Monday 3/4 at 8:35am CT.

 Living in our current society where data is all around us, how can it be used as a tool for social change?
 Jerica Copeny explores a cross disciplinary approach on working to build civic data science projects in environments where this work is being newly developed.
 Her talk will explore how data has been used as a tool for social change from the past examination information trailblazers as Ida B. Wells, Jane Addams and W.E.B.
 Du Bois, and discuss presently how various types of organizations have begun to define how they are working to have an impact with data.
 In a TEDx style reflective discussion, Copeny will go over lessons learned, poignant discoveries in being one of the first data scientist in the United States to work in a public library.
 Her work seeks to answers, what is the public library’s role in utilizing data science for social change?
 Through the sharing of her experiences she will explore techniques on how each of us can work to answer how we can influence social change for the future with data